 The team at CarraShield Labs, has been working with world class HPV research teams for over a decade.
 Intensive research has been surrounding CarraShield®, a safe, natural ingredient from sea algae.
 The goal of the research is to determine if CarraShield can help block human papillomaviruses (HPV).
 So far studies have been conducted in laboratory, animal and human clinical tests.

 With the recent U.S. Patent on CarraShield's anti-viral properties now protecting the formula, the research will continue on other uses of the technology.

 Count on CarraShield Labs to continue to bring you innovative products like Divine 9 with CarraShield.

 McGill Medical School published the first set of results of their HPV prevention study on women using on Divine 9 personal lubricant with each sexual encounter and they found:

 "(Our) interim analysis suggests that using (Divine 9) lubricant gel can reduce the risk of genital HPV infections in women."

 McGill University Medical School

-These new results represent the first time in the history of HPV research that a topical gel in the form of a personal lubricant has been shown to significantly decrease the number of HPV infections in women.
+These new results represent the first time in the history of HPV research that a topical gel in the form of a personal lubricant has been shown to have any effect on the number of HPV infections in women in a clinical setting.

 The study is called CATCH, an acronym for Carrageenan-gel Against Transmission of Cervical HPV, and involves tracking HPV infections in over four hundred female volunteers for a one year period.
 Divine 9 with CarraShield was the active product for the study and a standard, chemical-based lubricant was used as the placebo.

 The McGill University research team is led by Dr. Eduardo Franco, Director of the Division of Cancer Epidemiology.
 Dr. Franco, a renowned expert on the prevention of cervical cancer and HPV-associated diseases, has published over 400 scientific articles.